openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Done

 *Numeric contexts* apply to the operands of an arithmetic operator.
-*Numeric contexts* use combinations of predefined numeric types conversions (see :ref:`Primitive Types Conversions`), and ensure that each argument expression can convert to target type *T* while the arithmetic operation for the values of type *T* is being defined.
+*Numeric contexts* use combinations of predefined numeric types conversions (see :ref:`Primitive Types Conversions`), and ensure that each argument expression can be converted to target type *T* while the arithmetic operation for the values of type *T* is being defined.

+An operand of an enumeration type (see :ref:`Enumerations`) can be used in the *numeric context* if values of this enumeration are of type *int*.
+The type of this operand is assumed to be *int*.

 .. index::
    string conversion